 Nancy Lecourt has served Pacific Union College as Academic Dean since 2006.
 Prior to being selected by the PUC board of trustees as vice president for academic administration, Lecourt worked as a professor of English at La Sierra University and then at PUC for almost 30 years.
 In 1993, Lecourt’s teaching and leadership skills were recognized when PUC students voted her “Educator of the Year.”

-Lecourt obtained a Ph.D. in English literature at the University of New Hampshire in 1999.
-Lecourt continues to put her skills to work outside the academic administration office, writing essays and poems for Spectrum magazine, and writing three picture books for children, including Rainbow (1980, Review and Herald); Abracadabra to Zigzag (1991, Lothrop, Lee and Shepard), and Teddy, the Better-than-New Bear (1993, Pacific Press).
+Lecourt earned a Ph.D. in English literature at the University of New Hampshire in 1999.
+Lecourt continues to put her skills to work outside the academic administration office, writing occasional essays and poems; she is also the author of three picture books for children, including Rainbow (1980, Review and Herald); Abracadabra to Zigzag (1991, Lothrop, Lee and Shepard), and Teddy, the Better-than-New Bear (1993, Pacific Press).

 Vice President for Student Services